By Paula J. Kinoshita BEd, MA, JD

 What is your house worth if you had to sell it?
 What is your house worth if you transferred it to your spouse, and he or she “bought you out”?
 The value of your property does not change depending on the purchaser (even if the final deal looks different).

 Some clients will rely on a realtor to provide an opinion of the market value of a property.
-This may be of valuable assistance where matrimonial property is to be sold to a third party.
+This may be of valuable assistance where the matrimonial property is to be sold to a third party.
 However, if there is any dispute as to the value of a property, individuals may need to obtain a formal appraisal by an accredited appraiser who has met the requirements of the Appraisal Institute of Canada.
-A formal appraisal is useful in court to determine the value of a property and may be a convincing settlement tool.
+A formal appraisal is useful in court to determine the value of a property and maybe a convincing settlement tool.

 An actuary considers statistics and crunches the numbers to find the value of a thing.
 For instance, an actuary may be needed when determining the value of a pension.
 A pension that is a defined benefits plan, for example, is not equal to the balance in a member’s account at a specified date.
 One cannot simply take the annual statement of a defined benefits pension to know what its value would be at any given date (as opposed to a defined contributions plan).
-An actuary considers personal data of the member, data about the plan itself, and certain assumptions in order to provide a present-day value of the pension as at the specified date (such as the date of separation).
+An actuary considers personal data of the member, data about the plan itself, and certain assumptions in order to provide a present-day value of the pension at the specified date (such as the date of separation).

-As pensions are most often part of property that is subject to division between spouses or partners, knowing the value of that property is essential in almost every family law file.
+As pensions are most often part of the property that is subject to division between spouses or partners, knowing the value of that property is essential in almost every family law file.
 If it is a defined benefits pension, hiring an actuary to assist in determining the value of the pension may be a necessity.

 Chartered Business Valuator (CBV)

 A chartered business valuator may be needed to determine the value of one’s interest in a business.
 There are three levels of valuation reports that may be generated by a CBV.
 A Comprehensive Valuation Report provides a value based on a thorough examination of a business and other factors.
 An Estimate Valuation Report values a business based on a limited review with some corroboration of relevant information.
-A Calculation Valuation Report provides a value of a business based on minimal review, with little or no corroboration of relevant information.
+A Calculation Valuation Report provides a value of a business based on the minimal review, with little or no corroboration of relevant information.
 Further, within the report, the valuator must outline the information relied upon and provide the valuation methodology.

 A business valuator is an essential part of any settlement process or court process if there has been a family business or if one of the spouses has been part of a business.